Quantum decoherence and relaxation in long-baseline neutrino data: Conclusions

 We have performed a phenomenological analysis and presented limits to neutrino quantum decoherence and relaxation for a range of possible scenarios, using the MINOS and T2K long-baseline data.
 The formalism of an open quantum system was applied to neutrinos and anti-neutrinos on the survival and transition probabilities.
 The study of the oscillatory and non-oscillatory terms of the probability allows the investigation of the effect of both decoherence and relaxation.

 Three scenarios were investigated.
 In the first one, all decoherence parameters are equal and we allow the possibility of relaxation.
 The second one is the same as the first, but no relaxation is allowed.
 And in the third one, we consider only the decoherence parameters related to the atmospheric sector and no relaxation is allowed.
-We assume an energy dependence of the decoherence parameter to be parameterized as $\Gamma=\gamma_0 (E/\mbox{GeV})^n$, with $n = -2, 0, +2$.
+We assume an energy dependence of the decoherence parameter to be parameterized as $\Gamma=\gamma_0 (E/\mbox{GeV})^n$, with $n = -2, 0,$ and $+2$.
+Obviously, the models with an energy dependence on intermediate values of $n$, such as $\pm 1$, are contained on the ranges presented for each scenario.

-The individual analysis of MINOS (T2K) data results in more stringent bounds on $\gamma_0$ for $n = +2$ ($n = -2$) than for the other values of $n$.
-That is what we call a complementary behavior of both experimental data, with regard to our theoretical framework.
-For $n = 0$ the results of both MINOS and T2K data analysis are similar.
-We also observe that, for each value of $n$ and each experimental data, there are no significant differences among the bounds on $\gamma_0$ for the different cases investigated.
-Thus, we conclude that these data are not sensitive to the relaxation effect or the constraint effect between the solar and atmospheric sectors.
+The complementary behaviour of MINOS and T2K with regard to our theoretical framework was clear in the analyses we performed.
+The individual analysis of MINOS (T2K) data resulting in more stringent bounds on $\gamma_0$ for $n = +2$ ($n = -2$) than for the other values of $n$.

-Based on the combined analysis of MINOS and T2K data, we have found that the decoherence and relaxation scenarios result in small distortions on the allowed regions of the oscillation parameters.
+We have found that the decoherence and relaxation scenarios result in small distortions on the allowed regions of the oscillation parameters.
 The more relevant impact is on $\sin^2 \theta_{13}$, due to the effect of $\gamma_0$ in the T2K $\nu_e + \overline{\nu}_e$ appearance analyses.
 For some of the scenarios we obtained non-zero best-fit values of $\gamma_0$, which contribute to the observed effect on the oscillation parameters.
 The inclusion of a reactor constraint on $\theta_{13}$ has a small impact on our results.

+In both individual and combined analyses, we clearly observe that, for each value of $n$, there are no significant differences among the bounds on $\gamma_0$ for the three decoherence and relaxation scenarios investigated.
+Thus, we conclude that the data we analysed are not sensitive to: (i) the effect of relaxation, when comparing scenarios 1 and 2; and (ii) the effect of constraining or not the decoherence parameters between the solar and atmospheric sectors, when comparing scenarios 2 and 3.
+In other words, {\it the results are independent of the scenarios we investigate}.

-Concerning our bounds on $\gamma_0$, we have presented the best limits in the literature for $n = -2$.
-Our upper bound, for the combined analysis with the reactor constraint under the Case 3, is $\gamma_0 < 1.7 \times 10^{-23}$~GeV, at the 90\% C.L., which improves the previous best limit in one order of magnitude.
+{\it Concerning the bounds on $\gamma_0$, our analysis presents the best limits in the literature for the energy dependence with $n = -2$}.
+The upper bound from the combined analysis, including the reactor constraint, for the scenario 3, is $\gamma_0 < 1.7 \times 10^{-23}$~GeV, at the 90\%~C.L., which improves the previous best limit in one order of magnitude.
+Our results for $n = 0$ and $+2$ are similar to the other bounds for long-baseline data.
+For those values of $n$, the best bounds on $\gamma_0$ are from atmospheric data analyses.